Get exclusive member benefits & effect social change. Join Today

 A high RBC count may be a result of sleep apnea, pulmonary fibrosis, and other conditions that cause low oxygen levels in the blood.
 Performance-enhancing drugs like protein injections and anabolic steroids can also increase RBCs.
 Kidney disease and kidney cancers can lead to high RBC counts as well.

 If the number of RBCs is lower than normal, it may be caused by:

 Certain drugs can also lower your RBC count, especially:

 Your doctor will discuss any abnormal results with you.
-A high or low RBC count may help identify the cause of your symptoms.
-Depending on your results and your situation, your doctor may need to order additional tests or treatments.
+Depending on the results, they may need to order additional tests.

 Written by: Jacquelyn Cafasso and Ana Gotter